 I haven’t attempted muffins until I ran across this beautiful photography + food blog called The Vanilla Bean.
 After oohing and ahhing over all the photography as I scrolled through her blog, I was inspired to veganize this recipe, although it didn’t need much, and it came out wonderful.
-So I share with you the first muffin recipe for The Simple Veganista recipe collection.
-It’s a perfect beginning to a series of gluten free muffins to come…my mind is churning as I type.
 You can find the original recipe at here.
-Go make yourself some gluten free vegan muffins and come back and take a look at her blog…truly gorgeous!
+Go make yourself some gluten free vegan muffins and come back and take a look at her blog, it’s truly gorgeous!

 Fill your muffin tin and bake.
 Enjoy warm or at room temperature.